FreDP47/The-Maze-Adventure/README.md

 # The-Maze-Adventure
-This is the code base of an API to create new mazes built using .Net 4.6.2 framework
+Solution an API to create new mazes, traps and the possible room types in the maze and the implemenatation that can be used to traverse through the mze in the search fo treasure.
+Built using .Net 4.6.2 framework.